The one with BRIAN BLESSED.

 - Grand Theft Me: Poor, poor Peri.

-- Heroic BSOD: Played straight with the Doctor at the end of the serial.
-Also subverted with King Yrcanos, as he suffers from a heroic version... that ends with the typical results of a Villainous Breakdown instead.
+- Heroic BSoD: Played straight with the Doctor at the end of the serial.
+Subverted with King Yrcanos, as he suffers from one... but that ends with the typical results of a Villainous Breakdown instead.

 - Mad Doctor: Crozier.